invoke-ai/InvokeAI/docs/installation/020_INSTALL_MANUAL.md

     time you try to generate an image.
 Fortunately, after the warm-up period rendering will be fast.

-10. Subsequently, to relaunch the script, be sure to run "conda activate invokeai", enter the `InvokeAI` directory, and then launch the invoke script.
-If you forget to activate the 'invokeai' environment, the script will fail with multiple `ModuleNotFound` errors.
+10. Subsequently, to relaunch the script, be sure to enter `InvokeAI` directory, activate the virtual environment, and then launch `invoke.py` script.
+    If you forget to activate the virtual environment, the script will fail with multiple `ModuleNotFound` errors.

     !!! tip